 Though this is the case it’s a little surprising you don’t see more of them in homes.
 Some frogs can be a little complicated to keep as a pet but many others are actually fairly easy.

-Here we will take a look at what is larger considered the best options for beginners due to all of them being fairly easy to care for.
+Here we will take a look at what are largely considered the best options for beginners due to all of them being fairly easy to care for.

 The Most Popular Starter Species

-These are the five most common and thus often considered the best pet frogs due to the fact they are very beginner friendly and tend not to require complicated setups.
+These are the five most common pet frog species and thus often considered the best pet frogs due to the fact they are very beginner friendly and tend not to require complicated setups.

 1. American Bullfrog

 The American bullfrog is native to both the USA and Canada making it a very easy species for those living in North American to get their hands on.
 That’s always a bonus when you are looking for a particular type of animal to keep as a pet.

-One of the main reasons aside from ease of access that makes them popular pets is that they are not picky eaters.
+One of the main reasons aside from ease of access that makes them one of the best pet frogs for new owners is that they are not picky eaters.
 American bullfrogs love to feast on everything from mealworms to small fish.
 You have a lot of options when purchasing their food.

 They do require a fairy complex enclosure however, so this might be a drawback for some people.
 The good news is you can take your time to set everything up before you get your new bullfrog.